peterkacmarik/web-scraping-zillow/README.md

 **Note:**

 This script is for educational purposes only.
-Be mindful of Daft.ie's terms of service when scraping their website.
+Be mindful of Zillow's terms of service when scraping their website.